Back to Blog

 For the broader AY 2026-27 framework, see our ITR Filing Guide for AY 2026-27 and the overview of all 7 ITR forms.

 Looking for expert help with capital gains and foreign income ITR filing services for AY 2026-27?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Frequently Asked Questions